engin100/980/labs/lab-3.md

     | Indoor Test  |         |                  |
     | Outdoor Test |         |                  |

 3. Now, let your circuit sit still on your workbench for a minute to let it adjust to the temperature in the lab.
-Record (using Serial monitor), what the rough average voltage reading is while it is stationary inside.
+Record, using the Serial Monitor, the rough average voltage reading while it is stationary inside.
 Additionally, make a note of the temperature in the room, which will be written on the whiteboard in lab.
 4. Next, pick up your whole circuit and computer, and take a field trip outside.
 Find a nice spot in the sun (or out of the rain if the weather doesn't cooperate) and again let your board sit for a while.
-While you wait, you should be able to watch the voltage readings in your Serial monitor slowly level out.
+While you wait, you should be able to watch the voltage readings in your Serial Monitor slowly level out.
 Once there is no longer much change between their values, take their rough average current value and record it into the table in your spreadsheet.
 Record this along with the current temperature outside.
 (You could also find a refrigerator or freezer around the building and put your board in one of these.
-There are thermometers in the lab that can be used to measure the temperature of an object - as one of the IAs for one of these.)
+There are thermometers in the lab that can be used to measure the temperature of an object—ask one of the IAs for one of these.)

 ### 4. Making a Calibration Curve